NEW! Biden Administration’s Detailed Guide to the IRA

 The Inflation Reduction Act includes a fee on “excess” methane emissions from oil and gas extraction and processing.
 The fee looks to be impactful not only on future methane emissions but as a potential stepping stone to possible carbon emission fees.

 The text box at right, courtesy of the Akin Gump law firm, contains key details but little context.
-We hope in late 2022 to add metrics indicating the fee’s “bite” including projected revenue and estimated impact on emissions.
+We hope soon to add metrics indicating the fee’s “bite” including projected revenue and estimated impact on emissions.

 The Transmission Trap